-The analytics and artificial intelligence built on big data can generate bad results when quality issues creep into big data infrastructure.
-These problems can become more significant and harder to audit as teams attempt to pull in more and different types of data.
-Bunddler, an online marketplace for finding web shipping assistants and companies, experienced these problems firsthand as it scaled to 500,000 customers.
+The analytics algorithms and artificial intelligence applications built on big data can generate bad results when data quality issues creep into big data systems.
+These problems can become more significant and harder to audit as data management and analytics teams attempt to pull in more and different types of data.
+Bunddler, an online marketplace for finding web shopping assistants who help people buy products and arrange shipments, experienced these problems firsthand as it scaled to 500,000 customers.
 A key growth driver for the company was the use of big data to provide a highly personalized experience, reveal upselling opportunities and monitor new trends.
-Data quality was a key concern.
+Effective data quality management was a key concern.

-"You need to monitor and fix any data quality issues constantly," said Pavel Kovalenko, CEO of Bunddler.
-Duplicates and typos are common, he said, especially when data comes from different sources.
-To ensure the quality of the data they collected, Kovalenko's team created an intelligent data identifier that matched duplicates with minor data variance and reported any possible typos.
-This helped ensure the quality of their big data, which has improved the accuracy of business insights.
+"You need to monitor and fix any data quality issues constantly," Bunddler CEO Pavel Kovalenko said.
+Duplicate entries and typos are common, he said, especially when data comes from different sources.
+To ensure the quality of the data they collect, Kovalenko's team created an intelligent data identifier that matches duplicates with minor data variances and reports any possible typos.
+That has improved the accuracy of the business insights generated by analyzing the data.

-3. Dealing with data integration and preparation complexities retrieval of data that's needed.
-But the data collection process can still be very challenging, said Rosaria Silipo, Ph.D., principal data scientist at KNIME, a data analytics platform.
+3. Dealing with data integration and preparation complexities vendor Knime.

+Big data platforms solve the problem of collecting and storing large amounts of data of different types - and the quick retrieval of data that's needed for analytics uses.
+But the data collection process can still be very challenging, said Rosaria Silipo, a Ph.D. and principal data scientist at open source analytics platform